Includes one complimentary Continuing Education (CE) credit

 - Develop skills to deliver Southeast Asian American–competent, person-directed care to improve health outcomes among Southeast Asian American caregivers.

-Quyen Dinh is the Executive Director of the Southeast Asia Resource Action Center (SEARAC).
-SEARAC represents the largest refugee community ever resettled in America as a civil rights organization and works to empower Cambodian, Laotian, and Vietnamese American communities to create a socially just and equitable society through policy advocacy, advocacy capacity building, community engagement, and mobilization.
-As Executive Director, Quyen is a leading voice for Southeast Asian Americans on key civil rights issues including education, immigration, criminal justice, health, and aging.
+Quyen Dinh is the executive director of the Southeast Asia Resource Action Center (SEARAC).
+SEARAC represents the largest refugee community ever resettled in America as a civil rights organization and works to empower Cambodian, Laotian and Vietnamese American communities to create a socially just and equitable society through policy advocacy, advocacy capacity building, community engagement and mobilization.